Content Packs Support

 What are Content Packs?

 Content Packs in ForeFlight allow organizations and individuals to create and import bundles of related content that can then be accessed in the app, making it easier to adapt ForeFlight to a variety of specialized uses.
-Content Pack support is included with all "Plus" subscription plans for individuals, Business Performance, and MFB Performance.
+Content packs are available to all individual subscribers and Performance level or above Business and MFB subscribers.
 This page covers what types of data you can add to a Content Pack, how to create and edit Content Packs, how to import Content Packs, and how to use Content Packs in ForeFlight.
 Several sample content packs are available for download below to help guide you in creating your own Content Packs.

 Sample Content Pack (12.8 MB) - Provides examples of all data types, including notable Texas landmarks and associated Wikipedia pages.